AdaCore/ada-spark-rfcs/considered/rfc-saclar-initialization-checks.md

-A read variable is considered to be local if either, the variable is library level and the read occurs directly in the elaboration of one of its enclosing packages or the variable is declared inside a subprogram, task, or entry and the expression is evaluated in the body or specification of the same unit.
+A read variable is considered to be local if either, the variable is library level and the read occurs directly in the elaboration of one of its enclosing packages or the variable is declared inside a subprogram, task, or entry and the expression is evaluated in the body or spec of the same unit.

-A variable is considered to be initialized if either it is a parameter of mode IN OUT, its type has a Default_Value aspect, an initial expression is supplied for its declaration, or it can be statically determined that all program paths leading to the read contain at least an assignment (including copy-back on OUT parameters).
+A variable is considered to be initialized if either it is a parameter of mode IN or IN OUT, its type has a Default_Value aspect, an initial expression is supplied for its declaration, or it can be statically determined that all program paths leading to the read contain at least an assignment (including copy-back on OUT parameters).